 An extension for time-variant reliability analysis.

 Time-variant reliability is computed by the outcrossing approach also based on FORM/SORM methodology for stationary or non-stationary cases.
 Available random process models are regular or intermittent rectangular wave processes and differentiable Gaussian and non-Gaussian translation processes (Hermite or Nataf processes).
 Both models can be scalar processes and vector processes.
 All random process types can be combined with each other including the possibility to combine intermittent and non-intermittent processes.
 Sensitivity measures and partial safety factors are provided similar to time-invariant analysis.
 In addition, various other exceedance measures like excursion time, hazard rate and point-in-time non-availability are evaluated.

 SYSREL covers system reliability evaluation including event updating.
 The graphical user interface offers easy and efficient way to define the model.
 The definition of the stochastic model (basic random variables) is the same as in COMREL with all features to model dependencies.
 The logical model in SYSREL is connected with the failure criteria and the stochastic model (basic random variables) for a fully interactive control.
 System modeling includes not only the representation by a (minimal) set of parallel systems in series but also the important case of conditional events (observations, event updating).

-For the FORM/SORM methods SYSREL is based on, you have access to several efficient and reliable algorithms searching for the β-point (most likely failure point) with special solution strategies.
-An alternative computational option is Monte Carlo simulation.
+When working with FORM/SORM in SYSREL, you have access to several efficient and reliable algorithms searching for the β-point (most likely failure point) with special solution strategies.
+An alternative reliability method available in SYSREL is Monte Carlo simulation.